elijahdecker/AdventOfCode/ReadMe.md

 ## TODO
 - Add an easy way to switch between the example and real input
-- Structure input files into folders
 - Add reset API
 - Add Utility to decode printed text in a grid
-- Find a way to limit the API